sriramesh/DoubleDiff-Ghana-Satellites-Floods/README.md

 2. Assigns all 216 GADM Adm 2 regions of Ghana into treatment and control groups by thresholding districts on the composite Flood Risk Index
 3. Examines parallel trends between treatment and control groups on two potential outcome variables of interest: the average number of flood-affected people per year, and the average area of flood-affected cropland per year (using annualized, district level data over a 35 year historical record, 1985-2019)

 The 'Data Sources' section of this repository also includes shapefiles of Ghana at the GADM Adm 2 level used to map the spatial distribution of treatment and control groups, and the spatial distribution of the composite Flood Risk Index.
+All national and sub-national time series data found in this repository is courtesy of [Cloud to Street, PBC](https://www.cloudtostreet.info/).

-**Full paper can be found in Overleaf's public gallery.** All national and sub-national time series data found in this repository is courtesy of [Cloud to Street, PBC](https://www.cloudtostreet.info/).
-Blog plots related to this paper:
+**The full working paper can be found in Overleaf's public gallery.** See other blog plots related to this paper:

 * [Berkeley Public Policy Journal: Three Things that Flood Analytics Providers should do to track their impact](https://bppj.berkeley.edu/2021/04/16/three-things-that-flood-analytics-providers-should-do-to-track-their-impact/)
 * [Cloud to Street Medium Blog: Avoiding the Black Box Effect](medium.com/cloud-to-street/avoiding-the-black-box-effect-tracking-the-impact-of-flood-analytics-55d2b2b6d108)